Transfer Entropy and Flow of Information in Two-Skyrmion System: Skyrmion dynamics

 {Due to the chiral motion of the skyrmion, the detailed balance condition also appears to be violated.}

 {In Fig.~\ref{fig:detail}(a), we show the ratio between the forward ($0 \rightarrow 1$) and backward ($1 \rightarrow 0$) process,}

 It should be noticed that in the above equation $t=t_\mathrm{f}$ was employed.
 As we will see in Sec.~\ref{sec:entropic}, the system is in equilibrium at $t=t_\mathrm{f}$.
-The detailed balance condition $r_{0\rightarrow1} = 1$ (the red lines in Fig.~\ref{fig:detail}) is clearly violated.
+The detailed balance condition $r_{0\rightarrow1} = 1$ (the horizontal lines in Fig.~\ref{fig:detail}) is clearly violated.
 The ratio $r_{0\rightarrow1}$ exceeds unity and converges into $r_{0\rightarrow1} = 1$ with increasing $\Delta t$.
 Therefore, information circulates in the counterclockwise direction. {We note that the definition [Eq.~\eqref{eq:detail}] does not include the sign reversal of $G$, the direction of the skyrmion core.
 If we flip the sign of $G$ in the backward process, the detailed balance condition is recovered.
 However, in applications using the skyrmion dynamics, the magnetization is not reversed, and therefore, the apparent violation of the detailed balance is realized. }

 When $G$ is turned off, probabilities evolve as illustrated in Fig.~\ref{fig:probability}(b).
-Without chiral motion, $q_t(1) = q_t(3)$ at all times (overlapping black and blue dots).
-Notably, near $t=20 \, \mathrm{ns}$, $q_t(2)$ (green dots) temporarily exceeds $q_t(0)$ (red dots) which is a nontrivial overshoot behavior that cannot be reproduced by the results obtained using the master equation [solid curves in Fig.~\ref{fig:probability}(b)].
+Without chiral motion, $q_t(1) = q_t(3)$ at all times.
+Notably, near $t=20 \, \mathrm{ns}$, $q_t(2)$ temporarily exceeds $q_t(0)$ which is a nontrivial overshoot behavior that cannot be reproduced by the results obtained using the master equation [solid curves in Fig.~\ref{fig:probability}(b)].
 For the curve fitting, we used the transition rate parameters $w=w'=0.05$.
-A detailed description of the master equation and its analytical solution is provided in Appendix~\ref{app:master}.
+A detailed description of the master equation and its analytical solution is provided in Supplemental Material S1~\cite{supplemastereq}.
 The nontrivial overshooting behavior in Fig.~\ref{fig:probability}(b) is caused by the singularity of the center of the box.
-As illustrated in Fig.~\ref{fig:probability}(c), fixing the skyrmion at the origin eliminates the overshoot, allowing the master equation to qualitatively match the dynamics with $w=w'=0.025$ (see Appendix~\ref{app:master}).
+As illustrated in Fig.~\ref{fig:probability}(c), fixing the skyrmion at the origin eliminates the overshoot, allowing the master equation to qualitatively match the dynamics with $w=w'=0.025$ (see Ref.~\cite{supplemastereq}).
 Moreover, if the square box is divided into two cells, the master equation reproduces the simulated probability distribution very well (data not shown); however, overshooting persists without a skyrmion fixed at the origin.